KevinC2020/hellow-world/README.md

 ## lab-brackets-git: How to use Brackets-Git

 This is a demonstration (teaching) repository that explains how to manage a GitHub repository from within the Brackets text editor using the Brackets-Git extension.

+The README.md should contain certain specific things:

+    A title

+    An Introduction (what the project is for)

+    A Table of Contents (TOC)

+    Instructions for use

+    Installation instruction (if required)

+    Links to other documentation (if not all contained here)

+    List of contributors

+    Licence (unless listed in another document)